underscoreio/essential-scala/src/pages/collections/seq.md

 res6: Option[Int] = None
 ~~~

 The `Option` class here is Scala's built-in equivalent of our `Maybe` class from earlier.
-It has two subtypes -- `Some` and `None` -- representing the presence and absence of a value respectively.
+It has two subtypes---`Some` and `None`---representing the presence and absence of a value respectively.

 The `filter` method is a variant of `find` that returns *all* the matching elements in the sequence: